digitalsputnik/Node-Sensors/README.md

 https://playground.arduino.cc/Code/Library/

 ## Description
-Simple and minimal implementation of various sensors to be used within the Node software for ESP32
+Simple and minimal implementation of various hardware devices that can only *READ* certain values from the real world to be used within the Node software for ESP32